Gabrielnero000/PBR-Playground/README.md

 So, instead of shot infinite rays from every light source, Ray and Path Tracing essencially **trace back the  rays** from the eye, to the objects and to the light (that's were the "tracing" comes from) using accurate physical models.

 ## Base Architecture for a Ray Tracer
-Here is a basic UML diagram that can
+Here is a basic UML diagram that can be used as base for our Ray Tracer.
+Gradually it will be expanded as we add new features, so it's important to have a

 ## Gallery: Images of Experiments